When is Race Across The World series 2 on? Everything you need to know

 “He loves to travel, and I want to share a good experience with him after all of this heartache we’ve been through,” Jen says.
 “I want to remind him what fun is and show him that everything is OK and yes, you’ve had to adapt to a new life, but look what we can achieve together.”

-Race Across The World returns to BBC Two on 8 March, at 8pm.
+Race Across The World returns to BBC Two on at 8pm on 8th March